michael-collins/feeling-responsive/collections/_assignments/sculpting-and-retopology.md

 - template: assignment-description
   block: assignment-a-description
   title: Description
-  content: In this exercise, you will practice polygonal modeling fundamentals and
+  content: In this exercise, you will practice sculpting tools and workflows, as well
-    will use 3D software to build a polygonal model of the 1927 Kem Weber Airline Chair.
+    as go through the process of retopology.
+You will end up with two models, a high resolution sculpt and a base mesh that will be ready for texturing.
 - template: assignment-learningobjectives
   block: assignment-b-learningobjectives
   title: Learning Objectives